This is the Saint of the Day list of Saints and Blesseds whose feast day falls on March 14 2023.

 Blessed Thomas Vives, also known as Tommaso, was a Mercedarian who was sent to Tunisia to rescue Christian captives.

 However, he was imprisoned for five years, after which he was he was stoned to death and died as a martyr while he was in prayer.

 St. Leo of the Agro Verano was married and became a Christian during adulthood.
 He served as a bishop but was martyred by Arians.

 His demise occurred at an unknown date in Agro Verano, Rome, Italy, and his tomb was discovered outside the walls of Rome in 1857.

 Saint Eutychius of Mesopotamia

-St. Eutychius of Mesopotamia was also known as Eustathius.
-He was among a group of Christians murdered for their faith in Mesopotamia after the conquest by Muslims.
-He died as a martyr in 741.
+St. Eutychius of Mesopotamia, also known as Eustathius, was part of a group of Christians who were killed for their religious beliefs in Mesopotamia following the Muslim conquest.
+He died as a martyr in the year 741 AD.

 Blessed Agno of Zaragoza

 Blessed Agno of Zaragoza was born in Zaragoza, Spain.
-He was a canon of the cathedral of Zaragoza, Spain, and a Franciscan Friar Minor.
-He was also a missionary bishop of Morocco.
-In 1260 he died of natural causes at Zaragoza, Spain.
+He was a canon of the cathedral of Zaragoza and a member of the Franciscan Friar Minor.

 St. Diaconus was a 6th-century deacon in the Marsi region of Italy.
 He was martyred by Lombards with two unnamed monks.
 His name has been lost, and over time his title was taken as his name.